gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 ---

 ### Simple Vocab

+Follow these steps to install and configure Simple Vocab:

+-	Go to the Omeka `Plugins` page
+-	Click the `Install` button for `Simple Vocab`
 -	Install the SimpleVocab plugin version 2.1 or higher
 -	Add vocabularies for Type, Subject and any others.